 tel. +358 50 337 7953

 MuniFin's mission is to build a better future in line with the principles of responsibility and in cooperation with its customers.
 MuniFin's customers are Finnish municipalities, municipal federations, municipally controlled companies and non-profit housing corporations.
-Lending is used for environmentally and socially responsible investment targets such as public transportation, sustainable buildings, hospitals and healthcare centers, schools and day care centers, and homes for people with special needs.
+Lending is used for environmentally and socially responsible investment targets such as public transportation, sustainable buildings, hospitals and healthcare centres, schools and day care centres, and homes for people with special needs.

 MuniFin's customers are domestic but the company operates in a completely global business environment.
 It is the most active Finnish bond issuer in international capital markets and the first Finnish green bond issuer.
 The funding is exclusively guaranteed by the Municipal Guarantee Board.